VectorInstitute/cyclops/docs/source/intro.rst

 |PyPI| |code checks| |integration tests| |docs| |codecov| |docker|
 |license|

-``cyclops`` is a framework for facilitating research and deployment of ML models for healthcare.
+``cyclops`` is a toolkit for facilitating research and deployment of ML models for healthcare.
 It provides a few high-level APIs namely:

 -  ``query`` - Query EHR databases (such as MIMIC-IV)
 -  ``data`` - Create datasets for training, inference and evaluation.
 We